 In addition to applying routine updates, a good program will regularly scan your network to find any holes in the armor, repairing them as they are found.

 A good package will grow to meet new cyberthreats as they arise.
 The package should also be able to evolve and grow as your company expands.

 Patch management software packages should quietly update your network without disrupting workflow or slowing your systems down.

-Reliable patch management software will give users real-time reporting on any updates and patches provided—and which issues these updates have already addressed.
+Reliable software will give users real-time reporting on any updates and patches provided—and which issues these updates have already addressed.

 The best patch management software programs will guarantee they deliver on their promises and/or offer to fix any issues that arise.

 While “boxed” or automatic programs may be enough for the average home user, these aren’t sophisticated enough for most businesses.
 Choosing a managed IT service provider to handle your organization’s patch management needs is often a better choice for companies, as it checks all the boxes above.